 If you have a radio project that you'd like to talk about, contact me.

-At present, I am working on a consult contract for Bauer Media, setting up the scheduling database and systems for their new Classical Station, Scala Radio.
-Scala launches on March 4th.
+In April 2019 I wrapped up a six month consult contract for Bauer Media, setting up the scheduling database and systems for their new Classical Station, Scala Radio.
+Scala launched on March 4th 2019.
 It's the second Classical Station I've had the pleasure work work form, after RTE Lyric FM, working off a large music database, which is my preferred kind of radio.
-This work started in September 2018, and I expect it to run to Spring 2019.

 I like to tell stories.
 It's what the blog is all about.
 I do radio for the love of it; the shows generally feature great local talent.Two birds, one stone.
 All current work is also available for small-scale radio stations.
 Just get in touch.